thecreation/gulp-starter-kit/README.md

 `npm run deploy` - Same as above, plus everything's being pushed to your repositories' `gh-pages` branch

 ### Configuration
 Global variables and site metadata can be found inside `config.js`.
-Metalsmith's build process resides in `metalsmith.js`.
-Static assets such as (S)CSS or JS files as well as fonts and images are located inside `src`, pages in their respective folders inside `src/html`.
-If something doesn't suit your needs, just make it so, and if you stumble across something worth sharing, then think about ..
+Your can make some modification in the file.

 ## Structure